PebcakId10t/RBackupPs/README.md

 Thank you to the developers of [rclone](https://rclone.org) and [rsync](https://rsync.samba.org)!

+## Dependencies

+Logging functionality uses the PowerShell logging module located [here](https://github.com/RootITUp/Logging).
+It's used for console as well as file logging.

 ## Backup types and attributes

 Each config needs a `"type"` attribute that applies to all groups/jobs defined